Frequently asked questions

 What can I write in participant information about data sharing and FEGA Sweden?

-Participant information should explain that research data may be made available for future research under controlled access, and that each access request will be assessed before access to data is granted.
+Participant information should explain that research data may be made available for future research under controlled access, and that each access request will be assessed before access is granted.

 For Swedish ethical review applications, FEGA Sweden provides example wording that can be adapted for the section describing what will happen to participants’ data.
 The wording should be reviewed in the context of the specific research project, the planned data sharing, and the responsible organisation’s local requirements.